mikedeskevich/nursing-home-cfr/README.md

+UPDATE: I didn't know Steve was going to post this publicaly.
+I'm glad he did, but the quality of the writing below was more for internal discussion between me and Steve.
+The plots are ugly and unlabelled.
+If I get some time soon, I'll make it more suitable for a general audience.

-WARNING: this is all first-draft code.
+WARNING: This is all first-draft code.
 I need someone else to review it and make sure I’m thinking the right way.

 Also, please don’t judge me on the quality of this code.
 I wrote it on the couch with kids screaming at me, it doesn’t reflect the quality of my normal professional code.
-It’s a hack to get a result.
+It’s prety hackt to see if there was a signal.

 Please double check that all of my indices match up nicely.
 With windows and lags and all of that, I can have easily messed up some bookeeping.

 I welcome all PRs or comments.

 I start with the cases (blue) and deaths (orange) by week.
-X-axis is the week number since the start of the epoch (5/24/2020)  This data comes from Steve (https://github.com/skirsch/R-projects/tree/main/nursing)
+X-axis is the week number since the start of the epoch (5/24/2020)  This data comes from Steve (https://github.com/skirsch/R-projects/tree/main/nursing) (weeks are offset by 12 since we have to do the first fit on the 1-12 data.)
+I'll make prettier plots later with proper axes and labels.

 ![](orig.png)